-Any out of bounds area should be clearly communicated to children, young people and their parents / guardians.
+Any out of bounds area should be clearly communicated to children, young people and their parents or guardians.

 The following are suggested areas where the Wardens should ensure compliance and safety:

-No smoking is allowed in any church premises where an activity is held for children / young people during that activity.
+No smoking is allowed in any church premises where an activity is held for children or young people during that activity.

 When using equipment:

 i.
-All equipment used must be checked for safety and be appropriate for the activity and age of the children / young people.
+All equipment used must be checked for safety and be appropriate for the activity and age of the children and young people